sroeschus/sroeschus.github.io/content/about/index.md

 ## CV

 ### Currently
 I have availability to work on new kernel projects.
+Contact details are above.

 ### Facebook / Meta (August 2021 - December 2023)
 I'm currently working as a kernel developer for Meta.
 My work is currently focused on